 The Bachelor of Civil Engineering with Honours is offered either on a full-time or part-time basis.
 The full-time programme is the main programme, offered by the Faculty while the part-time programme is offered by the School of Professional and Continuing Education (UTMSPACE).
-The full-time programme is offered at various learning centres throughout Malaysia.
+The full-time programme is offered only at the UTM Main Campus in Johor Bahru while the part-time programme is offered at various learning centres throughout Malaysia.
 The duration of study for the full-time programme is subjected to the student's entry qualifications and lasts between four (4) years to a maximum of six (6) years.
 Further information on the part-time programme is available at https://utmspace.edu.my